nalsakas/pe/README.md

 ENDSTRINGTABLE
 ```

-## <a href="#table-of-contents"></a>ACCELERATORTABLE MACROS
+## <a name="ACCELERATORTABLE MACROS"></a>ACCELERATORTABLE MACROS

-With ACCELERATORTABLE macros you can include accelerators to your resources.
-Then you can use them inside asm code with LoadAccelerator API.
-To start with acceleretors first include an resource of type accelerator into resource tree.
+With ACCELERATORTABLE macros you can include accelerators into your resources.
+Then you can use them inside asm with the help of LoadAccelerator API.
+To start with accelerators first you need to include a resource of accelerator type into resource tree.
 Than add following table.

 ```
 ACCELERATORTABLE accelerator